fnkslab/lrlabreport/README.md

 1. Write your report as a normal (paper-like) document
 2. Present it as slides with the `slide` option of `\documentlcass` (if appropriate)

-### Template to create your bibliography survey/résumé
+### Template to create your survey/bibliography résumé

-0. Use related-work-template.tex to create your résumé
+0. Use related-work-template.tex to create your résumé of the related work
-1. Follow the instructions in the templatelike) document
+1. Follow the instructions in the template

 ### How to link this repository to any existing local latex project folder (a memorandum for administration)
 ```